-On a cold January in 2010, the trails slippy with below freezing temperatures and the mud was rock hard.
+On a cold January in 2010, the trails were slippy with below-freezing temperatures and the mud was rock hard.
 My friend and I were heading back from the far end of The Monkey Trail on Cannock Chase.
 We’d ridden the trial tens of times over the years but this time something went wrong.

 There is a wooden boardwalk – or “north shore” as it’s known – which you ride on to out of the tree cover.
 There is a slight kink and a small step.
-I must’ve washed out and trapped my foot in-between the edge of the raised section and the hillside.
-As momentum carried me along, with my foot trapped, it twisted and disclocated my ankle.
+I must’ve washed out and trapped my foot in between the edge of the raised section and the hillside.
+As momentum carried me along, with my foot trapped, it twisted and dislocated my ankle.

 I can vividly remember exactly where I came to rest, but I couldn’t piece together how I got there.
 I was facing up the trail, slightly down the hill but behind two trees.
 There I noticed my ankle was facing the wrong way so decided to stay put.

 Luckily the next two people on the trail had emergency blankets and called the paramedics.
 Everyone who went passed slowed down and asked if I was OK.
 My friend – after waiting for a long time at the bottom of the trail – decided I wasn’t that slow and headed back up to find out where I’d got to!

 At one time there was talk of using a helicopter due to my position in the woods, but alas that wasn’t required in the end.
 I was driven off the hillside in a six-wheeled off-road buggy which the stretcher didn’t quite fully fit into – my legs out in the overhang.
 To this day I’ve never been in a helicopter.